dave4420/boilerplate/express+npm+pg/README.md

 - improve API server bindings, whether with orval or something else
 - restart dev server / rerun tests when the Postgres schema changes
 - add PR check for Postgres migrations being added out of order

+## Out of scope

+- Authentication — if it’s something standard, then better for the API gateway to perform authentication
+- TLS — I’d expect this to be provided by an API gateway or a load balancer